flemmerich/pysubgroup/Readme.md

 pysubgroup is also on PyPI and should be installable using:
 `pip install pysubgroup`

+**Note**: Some users complained about the **pip installation not working**.
+If, after the installation, it still doesn't find the package, then do the following steps:
+ 1. Find where the directory `site-packages` is.
+ 2. Copy the folder `pysubgroup`, which contains the source code, into the `site-packages` directory.
+(WARNING: This is not the main repository folder.
+The `pysubgroup` folder is inside the main repository folder, at the same level as `pysubgroup.archive` and `pysubgroup.tests`)
+ 3. Now you can import the module with `import pysubgroup`.

 ### How to use:
 A simple use case (here using the well known _titanic_ data) can be created in just a few lines of code: